Blukezz/Useless-Repo/README.md

-Hello skid why the fuck are u here?
+why the fuck are u here?